The “marital privilege” (also known as the “spousal privilege”) in California evidence law means that:

 After dating for a year, Rick and Jean get married.
 But the marriage does not work out, and they divorce after only six months.

-Rick is then charged under California's marijuana sales law.
+Rick is then charged with poessession of a controlled substance.
 Jean is called to testify against him.

 Jean must testify honestly about what Rick told her about selling marijuana before they got married—even if she does not want to.

 This is because neither California marital privilege applies.
 The spousal testimonial privilege does not apply because she and Rick are divorced.